-Our critical accounting policies are described in the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Policies and Use of Estimates" in our Annual Report on Form 10-K filed with the SEC on March 30, 2021 and the notes to the financial statements appearing elsewhere in this Quarterly Report on Form 10-Q. During the six months ended June 30, 2021, except as described in Note 2 to the unaudited interim condensed financial statements appearing elsewhere in this Quarterly Report on Form 10-K filed with the SEC on March 30, 2021.
+Our critical accounting policies are described in the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Policies and Use of Estimates" in our Annual Report on Form 10-K filed with the SEC on March 30, 2021 and the notes to the financial statements appearing elsewhere in this Quarterly Report on Form 10-Q. During the nine months ended September 30, 2021, except as described in Note 2 to the unaudited interim condensed financial statements appearing elsewhere in this Quarterly Report on Form 10-Q, there were no material changes to our critical accounting policies from those discussed in our Annual Report on Form 10-K filed with the SEC on March 30, 2021.